 This spiral review method of routinely brainstorming, planning, organizing, drafting, revising, editing, and finalizing writing has proven to be an EXTREMELY effective way to greatly improve student writing.

-WHAT ARE THE BENEFITS TO USING PARAGRAPH OF THE WEEK
+WHAT ARE THE BENEFITS TO USING A PARAGRAPH OF THE WEEK SYSTEM?

-As an educator, you are also bogged down with a million and one other responsibilities on any given day.
+- PROVIDES CONSISTENT WRITING PRACTICE: As an educator, you are also bogged down with a million and one other responsibilities on any given day.
 It is hard to be consistent in planning and executing lessons that meet the needs of all your students.
+You may feel pressure to move ahead with multi-paragraph essays even if you don’t feel as though you’ve had enough time for properly teaching paragraph writing.

-This resource takes the spiral review approach that has proven to be effective in other subjects and applies it to writing through repeated, but purposeful application and practice of skills.
+- ACTS AS A SPIRAL REVIEW: Paragraph of the Week provides your students with the spiral review approach to learning approach that has proven to be effective in other subjects and applies it to writing through repeated, but purposeful application.
+This system for writing fosters constant growth and improvement because young authors can build upon and revisit skills throughout the year.

-Thanks to the systematic scaffolding approach, the student checklist, and the expectation rubric, students are not left to wonder what makes excellent writing, and instead become excellent writers.
+- IT IS SYSTEMATIC AND SCAFFOLDED: Thanks to the step-by-step, predictable sequence, the student checklist, and the expectation rubric, students are not left to wonder what makes excellent writing.
+Instead they have the tools they need for ongoing practice and a clear understand of what it takes to become an excellent writer.

 WHAT IS THE BEST WAY TO USE THIS RESOURCE IN MY CLASSROOM?